MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 # What's New in R Server 9.1.0

-This release of R Server, built on open source R 3.3.3, includes new and updated packages, support for realtime scoring, support for Python web services, and asynchronous batch consumption of services.
+This release of R Server, built on open source R 3.3.3, includes new and updated packages, support for realtime scoring, and asynchronous batch consumption of services.
 Key features in this release include the following:

 + [Machine learning algorthms](microsoftml-introduction.md)
 + [Remote execution](operationalize/remote-execution.md)
 + [Web service deployment](operationalize/data-scientist-manage-services.md)

+<a name="rclient333-package-updates"></a>

 ## New and updated packages

+The following packages have been updated in Microsoft R Server and Microsoft R Client:

 + The **RevoScaleR** package has been updated to version 9.1.0.
 + The **curl** package has been updated to version 2.3